What is a Botnet?GRIDINSOFT TEAM

 All botnets are different but have a common thing - software that unites the computer into a single network.
 Usually, for this purpose, botnet creators use backdoor viruses.
 Of course, they may use any other virus which can modify the networking settings and grant remote access - remote access trojans and stealers, for example.
 But statistics show that backdoors are preferred - maybe because they are designed for this purpose.

 Through the backdoor, crooks change your system settings and networking configurations.
 They add a specific connection to their command server, using the console command, disable your antivirus, and, finally, download the particular toolkit, which allows them to “wake” your computer and force it to act as they want.

 Why do cyber cybercriminals need a botnet?

-As you read earlier, botnets are called to conduct some sort of spamming activity.
+As you read, botnets are called to conduct the spamming activity.
 All DDoS attacks and effective spamming campaigns are made with the use of botnets.
-The network, which consists of fully-controlled computers with a centralized control center, is highly effective.
+The network, consisting of fully-controlled computers with a centralized control center, is highly effective.
 Just imagine - you have an army of 100% controlled by you, and you pay nothing to manage all of them - only usual Internet bills.
-Yes, in Darknet, you may find offers to rent a botnet, but often, these networks are used by the hackers who created them.
+Yes, on Darknet, you may find offers to rent a botnet, but often, these networks are used by the hackers who created them.

 Some political parties or opinion leaders sometimes get into the situation when they need to ensure their audience that many people support the point of view they offer.
 People sometimes make conclusions based on the opinions of other people.
 However, they rarely think that the “crowd” they see and follow may be illusionary.
-Botnets are “hired” by unscrupulous mass-media companies or opinion leaders to create an illusion that many people support, for example, the following changes to legislation or changes in government, which are implemented without democratic voting.
+Botnets are “hired” by unscrupulous mass-media companies or opinion leaders to create an illusion that many people support, for example, the following legislation changes or government changes, which are implemented without democratic voting.